PagerDuty/blender-chef/README.md

 ### Knife integration

-Blender-chef comes with a knife plugin that allows job or chef recipe execution from CLI.
+Blender-chef comes with a knife plugin that allows job or chef recipe or node bootstrapping from command line interface.

-- Running raw blender jobs
+- Blender-mode, for running raw blender jobs
   Given the following job present in file `jobs/upgrade_chef.rb`

   ```ruby